taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

   -vv
 ```

-In this command, endTime is not specified, so the task will run for a long time, continuously synchronizing the latest data.
+Because the `endTime` parameter is not specified, this job continues replicating data indefinitely.

 ## MQTT

-Currently, the MQTT Connector only supports consuming JSON-formatted messages from the MQTT server and synchronizing them to the TDengine.
-The commands are shown below:
+You can consume data in JSON format from an MQTT server and store it in TDengine.
+The command is as follows:

 ```bash
 taosx run --from "<MQTT-DSN>" --to "<TDengine-DSN>" --parser "@<parser-config-file-path>"
 ```

-The parameters are:
+where:
-- `--from` specifies the DSN of the MQTT data source
+- `--from`: Specify the DSN of the MQTT data source.
-- `--to` specifies the DSN of the TDengine cluster
+- `--to`: Specify the DSN of the TDengine cluster.
-- `--parser` specifies a JSON-formatted configuration file that determines how to parse JSON-formatted MQTT messages, as well as the super table names, sub-table names, field names and types, and label names and types when writing to TDengine.
+- `--parser`: Specify a JSON file that describes how to parse MQTT data with corresponding supertable names, subtable names, data column names and types, and tag column names and types in TDengine.

 ### MQTT DSN Configuration

-MQTT DSN conforms to the general rules for DSNs, and only the parameters specific to it are described here:
+The MQTT DSN complies with standard DSN conventions.
+Additional parameters are described as follows:
-- topics: Mandatory, used to configure the name of the MQTT topic to listen on and the maximum QoS supported by the connector, in the form of `<topic>::<max-Qos>`; multiple topics can be configured, separated by commas; when configuring a topic, you can also use the wildcard characters # and + supported by the MQTT protocol.
+- topics: (Mandatory) Specify one or more MQTT topic names and maximum QoS values to ingest into TDengine.
+Use the `<topic>::<max-QoS>` format and separate multiple values with commas (,).
+You can also use the number sign (#) and plus sign (+) as defined in the MQTT protocol.
-- version: Non-required, used to configure the version of MQTT protocol, supported versions include: 3.1/3.1.1/5.0, the default value is 3.1;
+- version: (Optional) Specify the version of MQTT.
+Enter 3.1, 3.11, or 5.0.
+The default value is 3.1.
-- clean_session: Non-required, used to configure the connector as an MQTT client to connect to the MQTT server, the server whether to save the session information, the default value is true, that is, does not save the session information;
+- clean_session: (Optional) Specify whether to retain session information from previous connections to the MQTT server.
+Enter true to delete session information or false to retain session information.
+The default value is true.
-- client_id: Mandatory, used to configure the client id of the connector when it connects to the MQTT server as an MQTT client.
+- client_id: (Mandatory) Specify the client ID for the connection between the MQTT client and server.
-- keep_alive: Non-required, used to configure the waiting time after the connector, as an MQTT client, sends a PINGREG message to the MQTT server, if the connector does not receive a PINGREQ message from the MQTT server within this time, the connector will actively disconnect; the unit of this configuration is seconds, and the default value is 60.
+- keep_alive: (Optional) Specify how long the MQTT client waits for a response to PINGREG data that it sends to the MQTT server.
+If the MQTT server does not respond with a PINGREQ in the specified time, the connection is terminated.
+Enter a value in seconds.
+The default value is 60.
-- ca: Non-required, used to specify the CA certificate to be used when the connector establishes an SSL/TLS connection with the MQTT server, and its value is @ in front of the absolute path of the certificate file, for example: @/home/admin/certs/ca.crt.
+- ca: (Optional) Specify a CA certificate to use for SSL/TLS connections to the MQTT server.
+Enter an at sign (@) followed by the path to the certificate file, for example `@/home/admin/certs/ca.crt`.
-- cert: Non-required, used to specify the client certificate to be used when the connector establishes an SSL/TLS connection with the MQTT server, whose value is @ in front of the absolute path of the certificate file, for example: @/home/admin/certs/client.crt.
+- cert: (Optional) Specify a client certificate to use for SSL/TLS connections to the MQTT server.
+Enter an at sign (@) followed by the path to the certificate file, for example `@/home/admin/certs/client.crt`.
-- cert_key: Non-required, used to specify the client's private key to be used when the connector establishes an SSL/TLS connection with the MQTT server, whose value is @ in front of the absolute path of the private key file, for example: @/home/admin/certs/client.key.
+- cert_key: (Optional) Specify the client key to use for SSL/TLS connections to the MQTT server.
+Enter an at sign (@) followed by the path to the key file, for example `@/home/admin/certs/client.key`.
-- log_level: Non-required, used to configure the logging level of the connector, the connector supports error/warn/info/debug/trace 5 logging levels, the default value is info.
+- log_level: (Optional) Specify the log level for the MQTT connection.
+Enter `error`, `warn`, `info`, `debug`, or `trace`.
+The default value is `info`.

-A sample MQTT description string is as follows:
+An example is shown as follows:
 ```bash
 mqtt://<username>:<password>@<mqtt-broker-ip>:8883?topics=testtopic/1::2&version=3.1&clean_session=true&log_level=info&client_id=taosdata_1234&keep_alive=60&ca=@/home/admin/certs/ca.crt&cert=@/home/admin/certs/client.crt&cert_key=@/home/admin/certs/client.key
 ```

-### Interpreter configuration for MQTT connectors
+### MQTT Parser

-The connector's interpreter configuration file, the parameter to the `--parser` configuration item, which takes the value of a JSON file, can be configured in two parts, `parse` and `model`, as shown in the template below:
+The format of the MQTT data parser is shown as follows.
+Note that it is separated into `parse` and `model` sections.

 ```json
 {